Bounded-context orchestration model

 • M be the maximum effective context budget for one call

-The scheduler alternates between two kinds of step.
-Symbolic steps happen outside LLM context: file listing, retrieval, sorting, prompt assembly, deduplication.
-Agent calls are bounded LLM invocations under focused prompts.
+The loop alternates between symbolic scheduling and bounded LLM calls.
+Symbolic scheduling happens outside LLM context: file listing, retrieval, sorting, prompt assembly, deduplication, state update, and cache maintenance.
+LLM calls are the bounded, stochastic steps that perform semantic judgment under focused prompts.

 Operationally: